jj5/kickass-crypto/README.md

-Sometimes because of the nature of a typed interface it's not possible to return the boolean value false and in some circumstances the empty string (`''`), an empty array (`[]`), null (`null`), the floating-point value zero (`0.0`), or the integer zero (`0`) may be returned instead; however, returning false is definitely preferred if it's possible.
+Sometimes because of the nature of a typed interface it's not possible to return the boolean value false and in some circumstances the empty string (`''`), an empty array (`[]`), null (`null`), the floating-point value zero (`0.0`), or the integer zero (`0`) or minus one (`-1`) may be returned instead; however, returning false is definitely preferred if it's possible.

-Aside: in some rare cases minus one (`-1`) can be used as the sentinel value to signal an error, such as when you want to indicate an invalid array index, but in PHP minus one isn't necessarily an invalid array index, and returning false is still preferred.
-This aside is just FYI, there are no instances of minus one being used as a return value in this library, that doesn't happen.
+Aside: in some cases minus one (`-1`) can be used as the sentinel value to signal an error, such as when you want to indicate an invalid array index or an invalid count, but unlike in some other languages in PHP minus one isn't necessarily an invalid array index, and returning false is still preferred.
+This library does use minus one in some cases, if there's a problem with managing the telemetry counters.

 The fact that an error has occurred can be registered with your component by a call to `error()` so that if the callers get a false return value they can interrogate your component with a call to